ericasaywhat/Epidemix/reports/final_report.md

 ------

 ### Abstract
 Holme and Kim propose an extension of the Barabási-Albert model that yields a higher level of clustering to simulate social networks more accurately, including their observations of how social interactions took place.
-We explore Holme and Kim's algorithm for directed and undirected graphs using data from Stanford Network Analysis Project (SNAP) and the Python library, NetworkX and investigate the effects of a preferential attachment in networks.
+We explore Holme and Kim's algorithm from Stanford Network Analysis Project (SNAP) and the Python library, NetworkX and investigate the effects of a preferential attachment in networks.

 ------